Juan María Nin Génova

 The ‘easiest’ part is to calm down the financial panic.
 The difficult part is to recover solvency for the whole economy

 Juan María Nin Génova has first-hand knowledge of the world of high finance and international economic politics.
-Independent Director of the Board at Société Générale and member of its Risks Committee.
+He is the chairman of Habitat, Independent Director of the Board at Société Générale and member of its Risks Committee.
 He is also Senior Advisor at global investment firms such as Corsair Capital and Permira.
 Former Chairman of the Fundación Consejo España-EEUU (US-Spain Council) from 2012 to 2015, he was deputy chairman and CEO of La Caixa (2007-2014) during the financial crisis that led to the restructuring of the Spanish financial system.

-His career path has been focused on the banking industry.
-He was one of the architects of the bank merger process that created the Santander Group, in which he held various senior international, corporate and retail banking positions.
+He was one of the architects of the bank merger process that created the Santander Group.
 In 2002 Banco Sabadell took him on as CEO.
 From there, he went on to La Caixa, where he led the complex transformation of the savings bank into “La Caixa” Banking Foundation, Criteria and Caixabank, one of Spain’s banking industry leaders.

 He has a degree in Law and Economics from the University of Deusto and a Master in Law from the London School of Economics.
 In 2013 he received the Gran Cruz de la Orden del Mérito Civil (Grand Cross of the Order of Civil Merit), granted by the Government of Spain.
 He had published 'Por un crecimiento racional' (Deusto, 2017).

 -Towards a European bank and tax alliance

 -Ideas and global concepts:

 -The boom of the new powers

 -Changes in the financial world:

 -Monetary standardization and collateral convulsions